elizajames/marshall/README.md

 # marshall
-Virginia Museum of Fine Arts repo of QDC metadata for DPLAVA
+Marshall repo of QDC metadata for DPLAVA